-From 2009 until 2011 I was a full-time editor at Alaska Dispatch, Alaska’s online news site, working with the news team that won the 2011 Best of the West award in Breaking News Reporting for coverage of a 2010 plane crash that killed five on board including former Sen. Ted Stevens, as well as 2010 Alaska Press Club awards for investigative reporting and public service and the Howard Rock Tom Snapp First Amendment Award for coverage of Alaska’s 2010 U.S. Senate race.
-I also helped guide our (award-winning, NBD) social media strategy in those early days of doing business on Facebook and Twitter.
+From 2009 until 2011 I was a full-time editor at Alaska Dispatch, Alaska’s online news site, working with the news team that won the 2011 Best of the West award in Breaking News Reporting for coverage of a 2010 plane crash that killed five including former Sen. Ted Stevens, as well as 2010 Alaska Press Club awards for investigative reporting and public service and the Howard Rock Tom Snapp First Amendment Award for coverage of the 2010 U.S. Senate race.
+I also helped guide our (also award-winning, NBD) social media strategy in those early days of doing business on Facebook and Twitter.

 I returned to Alaska Dispatch in 2013 as assistant managing editor, a role in which I continued after our purchase of the Anchorage Daily News in 2014.
 In 2015, I left the newsroom to launch ADN’s Special Content Department, building a creative team that produced magazines, special sections, social media promotions and sponsored content (native advertising).
 The establishment of this department made ADN the very first news organization in Alaska to have its own in-house branded content studio.

 I later took over leadership of the advertising sales department as well, and before becoming CBO in 2017, I led a restructure of both of these departments into a single Marketing Services Department designed to provide agency-style service to all Alaska businesses, organizations and individuals regardless of budget.

 In between my newsroom tours, I was a full-time advertising copywriter working on creative campaigns for clients in the retail, tourism, oil and gas, hospitality and logistics industries, as well as government and nonprofit agencies.